aqazza/Text-Editor-AQ/README.md

 ## Installation

+You'll need to npm install (or npm i) before putting npm run start in the terminal to run the application.

 ## Usage
 To use this app, simply open it in a web browser on any device.
 Once you open the app, you can create a new text file by clicking on the "New file" button, or open an existing file by clicking on the "Open file" button and selecting a file from your device or cloud storage service.
 To edit a file, simply type in the text editor and to save a file, click on the "Save" button.

 ## Credits

 N/A